merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![items_order](images/items_order.png)](images/items_order.png){:.center-img .width-60}

-You can read more about each of these options in the ["Infant Gut Tutorial"](http://merenlab.org/tutorials/infant-gut/#chapter-i-genome-resolved-metagenomics).
+You can read more about each of these options in the ["Infant Gut Tutorial"](/tutorials/infant-gut/#chapter-i-genome-resolved-metagenomics).
 By default items are organized by a metric that uses both sequence composition and differential coverage.
 We can see that the dendrogram separates into two major clusters that appear to have distinct differential coverages.
+Let's make two bins with these distinct clusters:

+{:.warning}
-Let's make two bins with these distinct clusters (pro tip: on Mac, you can use ⌘ + mouse click on a branch to store it in a new bin):
+**Pro tip**.
+On Mac, you can use ⌘ + mouse click on a branch to store it in a new bin.

 [![refine1](images/refine1.png)](images/refine1.png){:.center-img .width-60}

+{:.warning}
-(pro tip: right click on a branch removes it from whatever bin it was in)
+**Pro tip**.
+Right click on a branch removes it from whatever bin it was in.

+{:.warning}
+**Sad tip**.
+The anvi'o interactive interface does not have a CTRL-Z.

 We can see that these two clusters correspond to two genomes with very high completion and very low redundancy.
 As we show below, these genomes belong to the candidate phylum Gracilibacteria (formerly GN02), a member of the Candidate Phyla Radiation (CPR) [this completion estimation is an underestimation](http://merenlab.org/2016/04/17/predicting-CPR-Genomes/#distribution-of-bacterial-single-copy-genes-in-cpr).